hunterdyar/Unity-Transition-Effects/README.md

 ### 1. Install The Package.

 Download the files and extract them into your assets folder.
+You can delete the Documentation folder, which just contains the images for this readme.
 I plan to make this a proper package-manager-managed package soon.

 ### 2. Add The Render Feature